barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 \- _All dharmas are marked by emptiness; they neither arise nor cease, are neither defiled nor pure, neither increase nor decrease._ \[[Prajñāpāramitāhṛdaya Sūtra](https://en.wikipedia.org/wiki/Heart_Sutra)\]

 \- Does an enlightened person fall under the law of cause and effect or not?
-\- _Sakyamuni Buddha saw the morning star and was enlightened, and he said, "I, and the great earth and beings, simultaneously achieve the Way."_ \[[Denkōroku](https://en.wikipedia.org/wiki/Denkoroku), case 1, Sakyamuni, trad.
+\- _Sakyamuni Buddha saw the morning star and was enlightened, and he said, "I, and the great earth and beings, simultaneously achieve the Way._ \[[Denkōroku](https://en.wikipedia.org/wiki/Denkoroku), case 1, Sakyamuni, trad.
 Francis H. Cook\]

+\- Does an enlightened person fall under the law of cause and effect or not?
+\- _There are these three characteristics that define the conditioned.
+An arising is seen, a vanishing is seen, and its alteration while it persists is seen.
+There are three characteristics that define the unconditioned.
+No arising is seen, no vanishing is seen, and no alteration while it persists is seen._ [AN, I 152, 47 (7)]